Agency Logo

 HOW MANY PEOPLE HAVE STD?

 About 1 in 4 people have a STD.
-However, some STDs can be treated at home, such as Crabs, and are not counted by medical providers.
+However, some STDs can be treated at home, such as Crabs, and are not seen or reported by medical providers.

 Back to Faq